putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 The trooper quickly hobbled off in another direction – the one with the fewest creatures.
 Step, pain.
 Step, pain.
 Step, pain.
 He bore down against it and took on a full run.
 Even in his injured state, he was faster than the stubby-legged animals.
 Stumble.
 He felt his knee give way.
 He recovered.
 Step, pain.
 Step, pain.
 Soon he heard the creatures chattering and laughing as a mass of them tore through the underbrush after him.
 He had to get back to his lieutenant. _His orders._ But nothing remained here but death.
 And his helmet.

 So his path took him away from the torchlights and the stairs and into the dark of the forest.
 Onward he ran.
 No idea where, just farther from the village.
 He gave not a thought to turning back -- to his mission.
-Just fear that the creatures bewhind him would engulf him.
+Just fear that the creatures behind him would engulf him.

 He wasn't watching where he was headed.
 In the darkness, he felt his footing give way.
 Foot sliding.
 Balance.
 Falling.
 He tried to right himself, but his pain-wracked body simply wouldn't move fast enough.
 Slipping and stumbling down an embankment.
 Grabbed for anything.
 It was no use.
 He slid downward in greasy mud.